samueliu/Self-Landing-Rocket/README.md

 Above is the circuit schematic used in this project.
 A proto board was used for integrating all parts.
 All parts for the circuit build can be found here (insert link).

 Step 3: Putting it all Together

+With all materials printed, machined and cut, as well as the electronics put together, the final step is to build the rocket.
+Provided are both an stl of the full build(insert link), as well as an instructional manual with step by step build instructions(insert link).